nvi-inc/fs-vgos/fs-vgos.md

     ```
     <time>#popen#mk6in/eth2 2.078 eth3 2.079 eth4 2.079 eth5 2.079 Gb/s
     ```

+>EH: Possible to fix the line wrap?
+Actually GGAO was showing an extra interface, "eth1" due to using a different Mark6.
+I have fixed that now so it agrees with above.

     If one or more interfaces are not showing the approximate nominal data rate (initially 2 Gb/s per interface), it is likely that the corresponding RDBEs needs to be reconfigured.